truecharts/public/charts/stable/zerotier/docs/How-To-Guide.md

 title: How-To
 ---

-This is a quick how-to or setup-guide to use Zerotier using on your TrueNAS box.
+This is a quick how-to or setup-guide to use Zerotier.
-This can be applied to other systems but this specific guide is SCALE specific with the prerequisites.

 ## Requirements